9.4.2. if Statements in Assembly

 shown in the conditional branch suffix table.

-In the case of the original getSmallest
+In the case of the original getSmallest function, the compiler’s internal

-optimizer (see Chapter 12) will replace the b
+optimizer (see Chapter 12) will replace the b instructions with a csel

-instruction if level 1 optimizations are turned on (i.e., -O1
+instruction if level 1 optimizations are turned on (i.e., -O1):

 // compiled with: gcc -O1 -o getSmallest getSmallest.c Dump of assembler code for function getSmallest: 0x0734 <+0>: cmp w0, w1 // compare x and y 0x0738 <+4>: csel w0, w0, w1, le // if (x<=y) w0=x, else w0=y 0x073c <+8>: ret // return (w0)